xibosignage/xibo-manual/source/en/media_module_twitter.md

 - Use the Snippets menu to include merge text fields.

-  {tip}
+  {version}
-  If you are using 1.8 the following substitutions are available for use:
+  NOTE: If you are using 1.8 the following substitutions are available for use:
   [Tweet][User]
   [ScreenName][Date]
   [ProfileImage][Photo]
-  {/tip}
+  {/version}

 **Optional Stylesheet** - This is the CSS to apply to the template structure above.